Prelang/social_news/README.md

-== README
+# README

 Example of Prelang-generated Rails app (with modifications shown in demo).

 The demo video [can be seen here](http://prelang.com/#demo).

-*Note: This is a bit dated and there are some ugly commits.*
+*Note: This is a bit dated and there are some ugly commits :).*